DanielVelaJ/MedClip/README.md

 <img src="https://mindkindgroup.com/wp-content/uploads/2021/05/logo-negro.svg" alt="Mindkind logo" width="700"/>

 # MedClip
-This is the official repository for the MedClip research project from [MindKind group](mindkindgroup.com)
+This is the official repository for the MedClip research project from [MindKind research group]("https://mindkindgroup.com")

 The project investigates and compares different pretraining tasks for medical image feature extraction and captioning for automated medical reports.